simpleairquality/SimpleAQ-Device/README.md

 ## Manually Configuring Your Device To Connect to Wifi

 You can configure Wifi on your device without using `ssh`.
-Insert the MicroSD card into a standard card reader, then edit `/etc/wpa_supplicant/wpa_supplicant.conf` in the root filesystem "rootfs".
+Insert the imaged MicroSD card into a standard card reader, then edit `/etc/wpa_supplicant/wpa_supplicant.conf` in the root filesystem "rootfs".
 At the end of the file, add:

 ```